webforj/webforj-documentation/docs/components/drawer.md

 Developers can customize the `size` property based on the available screen real estate, the amount of content to be displayed, and the overall design aesthetic.
 This level of control allows for creating visually balanced and functional interfaces.

-The `size` property can be defined using various units such as pixels, percentages, or other appropriate measurements.
+The `size` property can be defined using various units such as pixels, percentages, or other appropriate CSS measurement values.
 This versatility ensures that the drawer's size can be adjusted precisely to fit different screen sizes, resolutions, and device types.

 By utilizing the `size` property effectively, developers can create responsive interfaces that adapt to different viewports and screen orientations.
 For instance, a smaller size can be chosen for mobile devices to optimize space utilization, while larger sizes can be used for desktop displays to take advantage of the available screen area.